 Four years after the devastating Tohoku earthquake on Japan’s Eastern seaboard in March 2011, scientists are still deciphering the exact cause of the extraordinary tsunami that followed.
-Researchers at King Abdullah University of Science and Technology (KAUST) show unequivocally the importance of secondary effects such as underwater landslides.
+Researchers at KAUST show unequivocally the importance of secondary effects such as underwater landslides.

 Following the magnitude 9.0 earthquake the Sanriku region on Honshu Island was struck by waves measuring 40 m high — four times the height of the tsunami in other areas.
 Thousands of people lost their lives, yet no models using earthquake-only data have been able to recreate these wave patterns.

 Now, an international team of scientists from Japan, the UK, and the USA, together with Martin Mai and Kiran Thingbaijam from KAUST’s Division of Physical Science and Engineering, have produced a series of prediction models with the hypothesis that an enormous submarine landslide, triggered by the earthquake, caused the localized heightened tsunami waves1.

 “There has been great difficulty modeling and understanding the tsunami effects seen at Sanriku,” describes Mai.
 “One possible cause is a submarine landslide, triggered by horizontal shear-wave motions radiated by the earthquake rupture process.
 This has not been considered before for this earthquake, and is rarely included in detailed tsunami studies.”